Skip Navigation

 Nonsurgical Treatment

-The majority of mallet finger injuries can be treated without surgery.
-Ice should be applied immediately and the hand should be elevated above the level of the heart.
-Medical attention should be sought within a week after injury.
-It is very important to seek immediate attention if there is blood beneath the nail or if the nail is detached.
-This may be a sign of nail bed laceration or open (compound) fracture.
+Most mallet finger injuries can be managed without surgery.
+Immediate steps include applying ice and elevating the hand above the level of the heart.
+Medical attention should be sought within a week, and urgently if there is blood under the nail or if the nail is detached, as this may indicate a nail bed laceration or open fracture.

 Surgical Treatment